grilledcheesesandwich/qdis/python/doc/introduction.md

 Intermediate Representation (IR)
 ---------------------------------
 Find the commonality between the various instruction sets and write this into an IR.
+A general microcode.
 Internal effects of instructions, such as updating of flags is made explicit.
 Updating of flags and such is explicit.

 TCG (Tiny Code Generator)
-Refer to opcodes in README.tcg
+Refer for opcodes to README.tcg

-Microcode.

 Why not LLVM?
 --------------